uwspstar/20-Day-Challenge-List/C#/1-50 Interview Questions.md

 #### English Explanation:

 **IL (Intermediate Language)** is the low-level, platform-independent language that is generated when you compile a .NET application.
 It is also known as **MSIL (Microsoft Intermediate Language)** or **CIL (Common Intermediate Language)**.
-When you write code in a .NET-supported language like C#, the compiler translates your source code into IL code.
+When you write code in a .NET-supported language like C#, the `compiler` translates your source code into IL code.

 This IL code is not directly executable by the operating system.
 Instead, it gets converted to machine code by the **JIT (Just-In-Time)** compiler at runtime, which allows it to run on different platforms.

 **Key Points:**
 - IL is platform-independent.
 - It is an intermediate step between high-level code (e.g., C#) and machine code.
-- `The .NET runtime (CLR) uses the IL code to manage memory, handle exceptions, and perform other runtime tasks.`
+- **`The .NET runtime (CLR, Common Language Runtime) uses the IL code to manage memory, handle exceptions, and perform other runtime tasks.`**
 - IL is essential for cross-language support in the .NET ecosystem.

 #### Code Example: